rbw/pysnow/docs/usage/query.rst

 SN Pass-through
 ^^^^^^^^^^^^^^^

-It's recommended to use the query builder for complex queries, as it offers a cleaner way to create queries.
+It's recommended to use the query builder for complex queries, as it offers error handling and a cleaner way to create queries.

 However, you can still use SN pass-through queries should the query builder not satisfy your needs for some reason.